-- 1. The classroom teacher is to be the first person to hear and address any concerns from a student or parent. - 2.
-If the issue cannot be resolved with the teacher, the principal or viceprincipal is to be contacted. - 3.
+- The classroom teacher is to be the first person to hear and address any concerns from a student or parent. - If the issue cannot be resolved with the teacher, the principal and/or vice-principal should be contacted. - 3.
 If the matter remains unresolved, the parent may request a meeting with our superintendent, Peggy Mattila-Bains (306-683-2835). - 4.
 If further discussion is required, the parent may ask to meet with Tracey Young, PSSD's Director of Education.